Online Astronomy eText: Appendices

 M104 (=

-An 8th-magnitude edge-on spiral galaxy (type Sa) in Virgo (RA 12 39 59, Dec -11 37 21)
+A magnitude 8.0 spiral galaxy (type SA(s)a?) in Virgo (RA 12 39 59.3, Dec -11 37 21)

 Click on the image (below) or the NGC link (above) for more information

-M104 lies at the nearer edge of the 60 million light year distant Virgo cluster of galaxies, and at nearly a trillion solar masses, is one of the more massive galaxies in that group, even though relatively small (about 50 thousand light years across).
+Physical Information: M104 lies at the nearer edge of the 60 million light year distant Virgo cluster of galaxies, and at nearly a trillion solar masses, is one of the more massive galaxies in that group even though relatively small (about 50 thousand light years across).
 The massive central bulge of the galaxy almost totally obscures the structure of the spiral disk, but a recent reworking of this image, seen on a page about M104, reduces the glare from the nucleus, allowing the spiral structure to be better revealed.
 (The Hubble Heritage Team (STScI/AURA), NASA)

 HST image of the Sombrero Galaxy, NGC 4594, also known as M104